How a sciatica diagnosis changes your life

-A sciatica diagnosis can be as much a mental relief as it is a foundation for the plan you’ll use to treat your physical symptoms.
+A sciatica diagnosis that identifies the underlying cause of symptoms can be a mental relief and a foundation for the plan you’ll use to treat your physical symptoms.
 When you experience shooting leg pain, tingling toes, lower leg weakness or any of the other symptoms associated with a compressed sciatic nerve, the emotional and mental strain can be immense.
-Part of the problem is trying to function through the pain and other symptoms.
-Another part of the problem is the worry that naturally accompanies the appearance of sciatica symptoms.
-You wonder about the causes, and whether you will have to live with these symptoms for the rest of your life.
+Part of the problem is how sciatica affects every part of your life, including your relationships, job or even just being able to relax after a long day.

 Steps to take after a sciatica diagnosis

 It is very important to have a positive attitude when it comes to treating sciatica and any related spine health problems.
 While it is easy to feel helpless when dealing with chronic, debilitating pain you should not this lead to inaction that prevents you from seeking meaningful treatment.
 The fact is that many patients are able lasting relief by being proactive about their treatment and following the recommended therapies prescribed by their doctor.
 These can include:

 - Making changes to your lifestyle such as a plan to quit smoking or lose weight